 Good storage habits protect cigars better than removing or keeping cellophane alone.

-Most cigar shops and online retailers store cigars in cellophane for a reason.
+At After Action Cigars, we suggest you store cigars in cellophane for a reason.
 It protects inventory from damage, reduces handling issues, and preserves presentation without compromising humidity.

-This is something we talk through with customers all the time when they’re setting up a humidor or bringing cigars home for the first time.
 Manufacturers package cigars in cellophane knowing they’ll be stored in humidors for extended periods, which makes wrapped storage a widely accepted and proven method.

 Below are quick, straightforward answers to the most common questions about storing cigars in cellophane.
 These cover whether cellophane should be removed, how it affects aging, and when keeping it on makes sense.